ihitrec/King-Gym/README.md

 ### Bugs

 - Mobile toggler menu was glitching before loading due to the clash between bootstrap and element styles when activated.
-This was fixed by adding !important to the viewport height property.
+This was fixed by adding important to the viewport height property.
 - Main headlines were not responsive when font size was changed in the browser settings.
 Fixed sizes were changed to ems which made everything scale proportionately.
 Putting the tricolor image inside the p tag allowed it to scale with the font size.
+- Media breakpoint at 575px max-width only worked up to 574px.
+The 1px difference is possibly caused by Bootstrap media styles.
+The issue was fixed by changing max-width to 575.9px.
 <!-- ## Deployment -->

 ## Credits